ctesta01/ctesta.com/posts/2024-05-12-Bhramar-Mukherjee-Marvin-Zellen-Award.md

 ![A graph showing side-by-side the proportion of genetic database participants by racial/ethnic group with the world composition; white/european populations are overrepresented, while Southeast Asian are barely visible in genetic database cohorts.](/assets/img/2024-05-12-Bhramar-Mukherjee/biobank_racial_ethnic_makeup.png)

+Driving home the point, she pointed out to us that her parents are Indian and hence in the barely represented
+South Asian portion of the above graph, and asked "When will my parents have access to precision medicine?"

 ---

 On data inequities: